KimberlyCrawford/Belly_Button_Biodiversity/README.md

 ## Overview

-An interactive data visualization for the web.
+An interactive dashboard to explore the Belly Button Biodiversity dataset.

 ### Purpose